dotenv-org/dotenv-vault/README.md

 ---

-*npx makes it easy to use CLI tools, but it requires NodeJS and npm.
-See below for other methods of installation.*

 #### Other Ways to Install

+Npx makes it easy to use CLI tools, but it requires NodeJS and npm.
+If that's not your cup of tea, see below for other installation methods.

 <p><img alt="apple icon" src="https://api.iconify.design/mdi/apple.svg" width="20" /> Install via <a href="https://github.com/dotenv-org/homebrew-brew">Homebrew</a></p>